Tenerife Sea: Debut and response

 "Tenerife Sea" was released on 20 June 2014 as part of Sheeran's second studio album, x, serving as its eighth track.
 However, the song had been performed live in both the US and Sheeran's home country prior to the parent album's release.
 In the US, Sheeran performed "Tenerife Sea" in October 2013 at a concert in Madison Square Garden.
 He also sang "Tenerife Sea" at an intimate NYC-based Mercury Lounge show, where he performed two other new songs, although recording was not allowed.
 On 24 March 2014, Sheeran debuted the song at London's Royal Albert Hall for the Teenage Cancer Trust benefit show.
 Few British media noted the song, which was thought of hinting at the same musical style Sheeran would be taking for his then-unreleased second album.

 The song was particularly popular in streaming services on theme-specific playlists.
 In April 2015, commercial streaming company Spotify released a report of the most-streamed tracks worldwide under the category sleep.
 "Tenerife Sea" is placed at number 14, joining Sheeran's other 6 songs ranked in the top 20.
 Sleep is one of Spotify's most popular categories "that people also use for general relaxation and to help themselves unwind".
 The Guardian columnist Tim Dowling suggests that the report is an indication of "very popular, slightly mellow songs that keep cropping up on sleep playlists" but not a list of a "carefully curated journey to unconsciousness".
 In June 2015, Spotify compiled the most popular first dance songs based on an analysis of 400,000 wedding playlists worldwide.
 "Tenerife Sea" was the fifth most popular.
+On 29 June 2024 Sheeran staged his first ever concert in Tenerife as part of his "+-=/ * Mathematics" tour and included "Tenerife Sea" in his set of songs..
+During his stay in Tenerife, Sheeran recorded a performance of the song whilst sitting in a fishing boat off the coast of San Andrés, near Santa Cruz de Tenerife, the island's capital.
+The video was published to his official YouTube channel on 11 July 2024.